Christians You Should Know: William Carey October 4, 2023

 A Spiritual Application for Our Lives:

 Maintaining the right perspective of ministry was a constant priority for Carey.
 A few months before leaving for India, Carey exhorted: “Surely it is worth our while to lay ourselves out with all our might in promoting the cause and Kingdom of Christ.”
 Is there a cause greater?
-Is there a cause with more lasting fruit?
+Could there be a cause with more lasting fruit?
 Is there a purpose with a greater Example than Christ?
 No!
 The cause of Christ is the only cause upon which our lives should be poured out.
 Nearing death, Carey again pointed to his precious Savior: “When I am gone, say nothing about Dr. Carey; speak about Dr. Carey’s Savior.

 Carey did not just preach these truths from the comfort of Western life; his life demonstrated an unwavering resolve to obey Christ.
 He expected God to bless his faith.
 Battling through his own bouts of discouragement and frustration, Carey discovered the overcoming strength that God gives.
 After years of painstaking translation work, it was all destroyed by fire.
 He endured tremendous loss and suffering in his own family.
 Yet, Carey continued to “attempt great things for God, expect great things from God.”
 What a stirring reminder to you and me.
-When the way grows hard, and all seem loss – “keep looking unto Jesus” (Hebrews 12:2).
+When the way grows hard, and all seems lost – “keep looking unto Jesus” (Hebrews 12:2).
 As difficulties and frustrations abound, “consider him that endured such contradiction of sinners against himself, lest ye be wearied and faint in your minds” (Hebrews 12:3)Christ is our great motive; may our lives bring Him great glory.

 A Suggestion for Further Reading…